 2. Thoroughly wet the painted surface with Slip Solution.
 Thoroughly wet your hands with Slip Solution.
 Then also spray a corner of the film while it is attached to its liner (backing sheet).
 Grab the corner of the film and fold back the film and spray liberally in order to wet the exposed adhesive.
 Then remove the piece from the backing sheet, spraying the adhesive as you go..
 Wet both sides of the film with Slip Solution and position in place on the wet painted surface.
 Really wet the painted surface, the film (both sides) and your hands.

 4. Position the film part in place.
 Make a small firm vertical stroke with the squeegee down the center of the material.
 The part should now be "anchored" to the surface and should not move freely.
 If the pieces needs to be stretched to go around a convex shape you must have one end of the film “anchored” so that you can stretch the other end of the film.
-You anchor the film by using the alcohol mix (or plain water) to remove all of the Slip Solution from under that are of the film.
+You anchor the film by using the Lock solution to remove all of the Slip Solution from under that area of the film.

 7. If all bubbles are now gone, then make sure that the edges of the film are secure.
 The best way to do this is to test the film by gently attempting to lift the edge with your fingernail.
-If it lifts, spray the alcohol solution (or plain water) under the film's edge and squeegee it down.
+If it lifts, spray the Lock solution under the film's edge and squeegee it down.
+Sometimes it's best to wrap the squeegee with a dry microfibre cloth, so that all of the water that is pushed out is dried up immediately.
 That should lock it down.